Table of Contents

 Few things are more frustrating than battling household dust.
 One day, your home is spotlessly clean, and the next, you notice dirt-like particles building up on surfaces and dancing in the light beams.
 Beyond making your home appear unkempt and uninviting, dust can cause serious issues for people with allergies, asthma, and underlying respiratory problems.
 The good news is that there are a few tricks to banish dust from your living spaces—or at least keep those pesky particles to a minimum.
+Before we reveal these dust-reduction measures, let’s first explore what household dust is, where it comes from, and what it means for you and your family’s health.

 What is Household Dust, and Where Does it Come From?

+You sweep it, vacuum it, and wipe it off furniture, but perhaps you aren’t exactly sure what household dust is.
+If you think it is just tiny bits of dirt or sand, think again.
+The dust inside your home is actually a complex and potentially hazardous mix of fine particles originating from inside and outside the household.
 According to The National Center for Healthy Housing, nearly two-thirds of household dust comes from external sources, including soil, trees, plants, industries, wildfires, farmlands, and vehicles.
 These airborne materials often waltz through open windows, vents, and doors or are tracked in on footwear, clothing, and pets’ feet and fur.
 The remaining third of household dust typically collects internally from humans, cooking activities, open fireplaces, smoking indoors, carpets, clothes, pets, etc.

 What is Household Dust Made Up Of?
 (Spoiler: It’s Pretty Gross)